againerdewar/personal-site/posts/invert.md

   * How do you feel about the amount of work you spent on this section and on the course so far?
   * Is there anything else you would like me to know before class starts?

-   These are submitted privately to me through Carleton's CMS and are due six hours before the start of class.
+   These are submitted privately to me through Carleton's <span class="initialism">CMS</span> and are due six hours before the start of class.
    I read them over and use them to guide my preparation.

 1. After the reading, work through a series of pre-class exercises.